akando42/next-map/public/content/posts/10-07/index.md

 ![Intercontinental Needle for Every Hu-Man](https://storage.googleapis.com/spykman-world/intercontinental-needle-for-every-human.png)

+*** TO BE FINISHED ***

 And Russia and its stockpile of nuclear weapons in Siberia can always choose the large casualty option within minutes anywhere on earth of its nuclear ballistic missiles.

+- The Western-Eastern Roman Empire Spin Off
+- The United States - British Empire Spin Off
+- The Soviet Union - Central Asian countries Spin Off

+Russia control of XO mom and their sperm banks babies.
+XO mom and sperm bank babies control of China, Vietnam and Myanmar key leadership, technology and energy infrastructures.
+No need to worry about the Siberian flank.

+*** TO BE FINISHED ***

 ## Soviet Propaganda with the Technology levers under Modern Russia